-Advocates for Community Wellness is a faith-based health promotion and disease prevention ministry without walls. and is a 501(c)3 nonprofit local community organization.
-We are a grass root, health advocacy group comprised of health professionals such as nutritionists, culinary arts enthusiasts, health educators, fitness trainers, nurses, healthcare providers and individuals who have a genuine interests in better health and wellbeing.
-Since 2003, we have been serving communities in the Greater Chicago Metropolitan Area through our Annual Health Awareness Education Outreach Programs.
+Advocates for Community Wellness is a faith-based health promotion and disease prevention ministry without walls and a 501(c)3 nonprofit local community organization.
+We are a grassroots, health advocacy group comprised of health professionals such as nutritionists, culinary arts enthusiasts, health educators, fitness trainers, nurses, healthcare providers and individuals who have a genuine interests in better health and wellbeing.
+Since 2003, we have been serving communities in the Greater Chicago Metropolitan Area through our annual health awareness and outreach programs.
 We also host and participate in monthly wellness forums, health fairs, and conduct nutrition education and hands-on cooking classes.

 Our theme is "Creating of Culture of WELLTH”.
 Our main objective is to bring awareness and health education to families, school age children, and seniors who reside in under-resourced areas and are at higher risk of developing health conditions such as obesity, diabetes, cardiovascular disease, cancer and other chronic conditions.
 The three founding members (Dale M. Cain, Emma Cunningham, and Evangelist LaVada Patterson) along with current board members and supporters have invested their personal resources to support and advance the work of the ministry.